xfold/the-ai-jungle/statistical_distribution_analyzer/README.md

 Note: When using the normal distribution to approximate a binomial distribution, the approximation works better for larger values of n, and when p is not too close to 0 or 1.
 A common rule of thumb is the approximation is reasonable if np > 5 and n(1-p) > 5.

 # Drawing from a distribution

-Yes, generating examples that follow a specific distribution depends on the type of distribution.
-Many programming languages, including Python, provide libraries with functions to generate random numbers according to various distributions.

 In Python, the NumPy library and the SciPy library have functions for generating random numbers from many common probability distributions.